whatcall/whatcall.github.io/_posts/2017-04-09-Use-theme-with-Jekyll-theme-chooser.md

 ---
 layout: post
-title:  "Creating a GitHub Pages site with the Jekyll Theme Chooser"
+title:  "How to write the first article on github"
-date:   2017-04-09 20:23:00
+date:   2019-04-09 20:23:00
-categories: jekyll use
+categories: Blog Writing
 ---

-## Creating a GitHub Pages site with the Jekyll Theme Chooser
+## Use Jekyll and github code repository

 ```You can create a GitHub Pages site with the Jekyll Theme Chooser using a new or existing site repository.```